knowledge-computing/sigspatial-cup-2023/README.md

 ### DeepLabv3Plus
 **Directory** `./models/DeepLabv3Plus/`

-**Environment Setup**

-The model is trained with python 3.8 and CUDA 11.3.
-- To install the environment, `pip install -r requirements.txt `

 **Description** <br>
 We fine-tuned [DeepLabv3+](https://github.com/giovanniguidi/deeplabV3-PyTorch) on the glacier training data.
 The model applied Weighted Random Sampler to address the data imbalance between pixels with Lake and pixels with Non-Lake.
 The input mask consists of 0 (Non-Lake) and 1(Lake).

+**Environment Setup**
+The model is trained with python 3.8 and CUDA 11.3.
+We recommend to run in a conda environment.

+- To install the environment, `pip install -r requirements.txt ` <br>
+- To train the model, `python main.py -c configs/config.yml --train`<br>
+- To test the model, `python main.py -c configs/config.yml --predict_on_test`<br>
+- To predict the model `python main.py -c configs/config.yml --predict --filefolder FILE_FOLDER_NAME`<br>

 ## External Data Resources
 **Directory** `./external_datasets/`